valeriawabwire/Group-IV-SilverBack-JS-Project/ReadMe.md

 This project was a group work effort participated by:
 Gerald Kisilu,
 Abdi Shukri,
-Valeria Wabwire
+Valeria Wabwire,
-Edwin Mwangi
+Edwin Mwangi,
-Emmanuel Waseth
+Emmanuel Waseth.

 ## Description